 One year my Grandma made fish sticks.
 I swear I’m not joking.

 Moral of the story?
 Make it your own.
 Put whatever recipes you want on your Feast of the Seven Fishes menu – it’s your holiday!

-So I think I’m going to splurge on these beautiful japanese soup bowls, and this beautiful understated fish platter (I wouldn’t normally buy something just for one day but it’s totally something that can be used all year!).
+So I think I’m going to splurge on these beautiful japanese soup bowls (don’t they look like the ocean???), and this beautiful understated fish platter (I wouldn’t normally buy something just for one day but it’s totally something that can be used all year!).